Web 1.0 was the Read web. Web 2.0 is referred to as the Read & Write web.

 Unlike web 1.0, web 2.0 apps are not just static sites providing us with information anymore.

-Web 2.0 typically refers to web as a platform.
-Most of the web 2.0 applications take the user generated content and make software on top of that that crates value e.g. interactive encyclopedia and dictionaries, advanced gaming, content hosting and sharing, bookmarking, tagging and classifying content, online word/PowerPoint/excel etc.
+Web 2.0 typically refers to the web as a platform.
+Most of the web 2.0 applications take the user-generated content and make software on top of that creates the value e.g. interactive encyclopaedia and dictionaries, advanced gaming, content hosting and sharing, bookmarking, tagging and classifying content, online word/PowerPoint/excel etc.

 Here are some examples of how web 2.0 helps us in our day to day life:

-Travel - web 2.0 applications provide access to reviews and recommendations about places, hotels, destinations, things to do.
-We can plan itinerary, compare prices and get access to beast deals.
+Travel – web 2.0 applications provide access to reviews and recommendations about places, hotels, destinations, things to do.
+We can plan the itinerary, compare prices and get access to best deals.

 Medicine – caregiver portals on the internet are being used to track medical adherence by patients.
 One may access info about latest medical drugs, their side-effects, as well as to monitor health, heart rate using web 2.0 applications.

 Library and Classroom – Learning management systems are being made that allow teachers to post assignments, lectures, exams, attendance online.
 Students can collaborate, share notes, discuss the material with each other, see videos and have Q and A (questions and answers) sessions with teachers.

 Collaboration tools built on web 2.0 apps like google docs and spreadsheet have replaced Microsoft Office which requires fees and license plus installation.